el2718/FastQSL2/README.md

 -----------------------------
 ## Keywords

 The following introductions are wrote for fastqsl\.pro, the case is similar for fastqsl\.py, the tiny differences are elucidated.
-Please notice that the array in IDL and Fortran uses Fortran-order (column-major), while the array in python uses C-order (row-major), therefore the index order of an array with fastqsl\.py should be reversed.
+Please notice that the array in IDL and Fortran uses Fortran-order (column-major), while the array in python uses C-order (row-major), therefore the index order of an array for fastqsl\.py should be reversed.

 ### Magnetic field
   * **Bx, By, Bz**: